 What is Keystone in a Projector?

 Keystone correction in a projector can sometimes be a valuable tool to get your image alignment.
-A digital process engineered to perfectly align the projected image with the surface you are projecting on, keystone correction works best with images that are horizontally misaligned.

 We go more in-depth on that below.